 Our rule: features that benefit multiple products get built once in the shared layer.
 Product-specific features must justify their maintenance cost.
 We've rejected approximately 40% of requested features because they would increase system complexity without proportional value.

-Automation handles 85% of our deployment pipeline, from code commits to production releases.
+Deployment is where automation saves the most: it handles 85% of our pipeline, from code commits to production releases.
 Our CI/CD system runs automated tests per deployment, deploys to staging environments automatically, and promotes to production with a single button click.

 Our knowledge base integration and automated response system resolve common issues quickly and easily.
 The remaining require human attention, typically for feature requests or complex technical issues.